getodk/docs/docs/central-api-accounts-and-users.rst

                   - string

+                    .. raw:: html

-                    The friendly display name that should be associated with this User.
+                      <p>The friendly display name that should be associated with this User.</p>

                 * - email

                   - string

+                    .. raw:: html

-                    The email address that should be associated with this User.
+                      <p>The email address that should be associated with this User.</p>